clojure/data.xml/README.md

 The Clojurescript implementation uses the same namespace as the Clojure one `clojure.data.xml`.

-### Differences from Clojure implementation

-data.xml uses native browser dom elements to represent xml.
-To get back the convenience of treating them as maps, call `(extend-dom-as-data!)`.
+### Native DOM support

+data.xml can directly work with native dom nodes.

+- To parse into DOM objects, call parse with `:raw true`
+- To use DOM objects like regular persistent maps, call `(extend-dom-as-data!)`.
   This extends the native dom node prototypes to Clojurescript collection protocols, such that you can treat them as data.xml parse trees.

-Of course, the map format is supported for emitting.
+- To coerce to native dom use `element-node`
+- To coerce to records use `element-data`

 ### Missing Features, Patches Welcome